Saudshaikh07/Jenkins-Docker-CICDProject/README.md

 ## Prerequisites

+1. Jenkins Installed and Configured:
+Ensure Jenkins is installed on your local machine or server.
+Configure Jenkins with the necessary plugins for Docker and AWS integration.

+2. AWS Credentials Configured:
+Create an AWS account if you don't have one.
-1. AWS credentials configured with the necessary permissions.
+Configure AWS credentials with the required permissions for deploying resources.

-2. Jenkins installed and configured.
+3. Docker Installed:
-3. Docker installed on the target AWS Ubuntu instance.
+Install Docker on the machine where Jenkins is running.
+Ensure the Docker daemon is up and running.

 ## Installation